Requiem for a Dream: Casting

-A number of actresses were considered for the role of Sara Goldfarb, but many of them, such as Faye Dunaway, rejected the part.
+A number of actresses were considered for the role of Sara Goldfarb, but many of them, such as Faye Dunaway rejected the part.
 Ellen Burstyn also initially rejected the part due to the depressing content, but her manager convinced her to see Aronofsky's previous work; she was impressed and agreed to be cast in the lead role.
 Giovanni Ribisi, Neve Campbell and Dave Chappelle were considered for the roles of Harry Goldfarb, Marion Silver and Tyrone C. Love, respectively.
 All three declined.
 The producers settled with Jared Leto, who was interested in the challenge, followed by Jennifer Connelly.
 "When I read the script, it was really something I wanted to do.
 I thought the script was brilliant.
 It was so creative.
 I thought it was really brave.
-It was talking about really important issues", she said.
-Marlon Wayans read the novel three times and auditioned five times for the role of Tyrone before he was offered the part, eager to work with the director.
+It was talking about really important issues," she said.
+Marlon Wayans read the novel three times and auditioned five times for the role of Tyrone before he was offered the part, eager to work with Aronofsky.

 In preparation for filming, Leto spent time living on the streets of New York, surrounded by people who were in the same situation as his character.
 He also starved himself for months, losing 28 lb to play his heroin-addicted character realistically.
 Aronofsky requested that Leto and Wayans refrain from having sex and consuming sugar so that their cravings would appear genuine on-screen.
 Burstyn also spent time in Brooklyn, learning about the lives of particular women, and how narrow they were.
 "Their life is about getting enough money to put food on the table to feed their children, and that's it", she said.
 Connelly prepared for the role by renting an apartment in the building where the character lived.
 Connelly isolated herself, painted, listened to music that she thought Marion would, designed clothes, and used the time to reflect about addictions and their origin.
 She also talked to addicts and attended Narcotics Anonymous meetings with a recovering friend.